 Interestingly, the latest game in the franchise, Metroid: Other M, made a strong effort to appeal to Japanese players, with anime-influenced FMV cutscenes, greater emphasis on story, emotional character development for Samus, and more linear gameplay in the style of Metroid Fusion.
 The fandom is thoroughly split over Other M, with many fans complaining about Samus's characterization and the emphasis on FMV cinematics, as well as complaints of the game being too linear and lacking in exploration.
 The game sold about as well as any other Metroid game in Japan, and its US sales were the lowest of any home console-based Metroid game.

-A very similar example comes in the form of Blaster Master; its Japanese incarnation, Metafight, is all but forgotten.
+A very similar example comes in the form of Blaster Master; its Japanese incarnation, Metafight, was a commercial failure and has laid dormant, barring a sequel released nearly twelve years.
 Blaster Master, however, remains a beloved Cult Classic among Western gamers who cut their teeth in the NES era, due to its Metroidvania-style gameplay and amazing soundtrack.
 So much so, that the direct sequel was produced in the UK (never sold in Japan), and by the time a PlayStation revival was attempted, even Japan got the American version of the story as opposed to the original Metafight one.